jhantelleb/BaseCurrencyConverter/README.md

-# Base Currency Converter - in review for App Store
+# Base Currency Converter - available in the App Store

 A simple currency converter app with over 150+ available currencies for conversion.
 Visually appealing and user friendly.